willewiik/betRBall/README.md

 - `poisson_goal_grid()`: Generates a matrix of goal outcome probabilities for two teams using Poisson distribution.
 - `asian_handicap_odds()`: Calculates Asian handicap odds (e.g., -0.75, +1.5) using a matrix of goal outcome probabilities such as from `poisson_goal_grid()`.
 - `asian_total_odds()`: Calculates odds for Asian total goals lines (e.g., over/under 2.5, 3.25) using a matrix of goal outcome probabilities.
-- `sim_bets()`: Simulates betting outcomes over multiple bets and simulations to estimate expected profit and variance.
+- `sim_bets()`: Simulates betting outcomes to estimate expected profit and variance.